zeroflag/fcl/README.md

   0 1 { 2dup + } n times ; ( quotation )
 ```

-Besides all the high-level features, FCL supports the traditional Forth programming structures and uses the same compilation model (compile/interpret mode, dictionary, immediate words, etc.) as a classsic Forth.
+Besides all the high-level features, FCL supports the traditional Forth programming structures and uses the same compilation model (compile/interpret mode, dictionary, immediate words, etc.) as a classic Forth.

 ## The Syntax